Judge: Canadian firm can go after Venezuela's US refineries

 Crystallex spent years trying to negotiate a deal with Venezuela before making its case in 2011 to a World Bank arbitration panel, which sided with the Canadian firm, despite Venezuela's vigorous fight.

-U.S.-based Citgo has three refineries in Louisiana, Texas and Illinois in addition to a network of pipelines with an estimated value of $8 billion.
+U.S.-based Citgo, part of the state-run oil company PDVSA, has three refineries in Louisiana, Texas and Illinois in addition to a network of pipelines.
 If the order is carried out, Crystallex won't get all of Citgo — valued at $8 billion — but Venezuela could be forced to liquidate it to make good on the court order.

 Today, the gold mining region once operated by Crystallex is largely lawless and dangerous, run by rogue miners who blast the earth with water and mercury to expose gold nuggets and sell them to government forces, often leading to deadly conflicts.

+The judge's ruling is unique, because government assets, like PDVSA, are normally protected from lawsuits against a sovereign nation.
+But the judge found that Crystallex can attach Citgo's parent because Venezuela has erased the lines between the government and its oil firm, now run by a military general.

-Upon issuing the order, the judge delayed enforcing it for a week, which Dallen said could be a move to give Crystallex and Venezuela time to reach an agreement, such as returning to payment terms of an earlier settlement, Dallen said.
+Upon issuing the order, the judge delayed enforcing it for a week, which Dallen said could be a move to give Crystallex and Venezuela time to reach an agreement, such as returning to payment terms of an earlier resolution, Dallen said.

-"This gives Venezuela the chance to honor its settle agreement," Dallen said.
+"This gives Venezuela the chance to honor its settlement agreement," Dallen said.
 "Or they'll lose Citgo."